 What is the Coding Careers for Women Initiative?

 The Coding Careers for Women initiative is a 12-month immersive course in full-stack software development.
-It is then followed by a three-month work placement with a tech employer.
+It is then followed by three-month industry training with a tech employer.
 By offering all-female cohorts, the initiative aims to remove some barriers preventing women from considering a tech career.

-The combination of project-based learning followed by the work placement allows women to hone their skills in a professional, supportive environment where they are challenged to develop and grow in competency and confidence.
+The combination of project-based learning followed by industry experience allows women to hone their skills in a professional, supportive environment where they are challenged to develop and grow in competency and confidence.

 What are the outcomes?